joukos/pdfaq/README.md

 ### :keyboard: USB footswitches

 A typical USB footswitch (commonly also referred to as pedal) is essentially just a USB keyboard with one programmable key, and you can connect as many as you need to Paradiddle.
-They can be configured with software to emit keypresses, and this should be done in a particular way:
+They can be configured with the manufacturer's control software (some might be able to program a variety of footswitches) to emit keypresses, and this should be done in a particular way:

 - **Kick: single-shot** - key is pressed and immediately released, regardless of foot position
 - **Hi-Hat: hold** - key is pressed and released only after the foot is lifted

+After choosing the key to use (Space, A, etc.) in the control software, map it in Paradiddle's control settings.
+On standalone headsets, avoid modifier keys such as Control or Shift, just use letters.

+> [!IMPORTANT]
+> On PC/Steam, the game window must be focused for it to get keyboard input!
+Another window such as SteamVR's popup can easily get in the way, making it seem like the pedal doesn't work.

 ### :money_with_wings: MIDI pedals

 A typical pedal with MIDI interface is the one that's connected to an e-kit's drum module.
-There are also dedicated MIDI drum interfaces where for example just the pedals can be connected, instead of a whole kit.
+There are also dedicated MIDI drum interfaces where for example just the pedals/triggers can be connected, instead of using the whole kit, which makes for a more compact VR setup.

-In contrast to footswitches that are easy to interface, using actual pedals can be expensive, not just due to the cost of the pedals themselves, but also of the interfaces required to hook them up.
+In contrast to footswitches that are easy to interface, using actual pedals can be expensive, not just due to the cost of the pedals/triggers themselves, but also of the interfaces required to hook them up.
 Still, finding nice gear second-hand can be affordable too.

 ### :guitar: Rockband pedals